GHGSat/tech-challenge/webdev/README.md

 # Challenges: Web Developer

+These challenges are very close to what your first mission will look like working at GHGSat.
+This is thus a very good way for us to assess your skills and methodology, and for you to understand our business logic and challenges.

+If for any reason, you don't feel you will have the time required to complete this challenge and keep a life balance, we invite you to showcase a professional or personal project you are proud of.
+We provision 45 min  to discuss technically this project with you.
+It would be great - but not mandatory - if you can show us some code and describe your contributions.

+Please **select one and only one challenge** from the list below, do not try to complete all of them.
+We recognize each challenge's requirements are a lot of work, and we're not expecting everything to be completed, do your best.
+Requirements are listed in order of complexity, so we recommend you complete them in order.

+Please make your best to complete this assignment within 3 days.
+Please provide following elements with your answer:

+* your source code pushed to a public repository (preferrably not as email attachment),
+* a README describing how to deploy, run and test your solution

+Good Luck!

 ## Challenge 1: Plume display

 This challenge is very close to what your first mission will look like working at GHGSat.
 This is thus a very good way for us to assess your skills, and for you to understand the basics of our business.